-Project wetlands are Project waters are Flow is from: Estimate approximate location of wetland as within the floodplain.
+Project wetlands are 3.5 river miles from TNW.
+Project waters are 2.3 aerial (straight) miles from TNW.
+Flow is from: Wetland to Navigable Water Estimate approximate location of wetland as within the 500-year or greater floodplain.

 (ii) Chemical Characteristics: